fabiankrieg/stranger_audio_lab/README.md

 > For the ones who dream of stranger worlds

-Let's build some strange audio which happens to spook us procedurally.
+Let's build some strange audio procedurally which spook us well.

 ## How to get started